 The sun is shining, the weather is warm, and the weekend forecast promises to be more of the same.
 You know exactly how you intend to spend it: watching the sun wake up over the water, while you lure in some fish in your fiberglass boat.

-Before the weekend arrives, you check your boat over to make sure you have everything you need and that she’s in tiptop shape.
+Before the weekend arrives, you check your boat over to make sure you have all the fishing equipment you need need and that she’s in tiptop shape.
 That’s when you see it: a small hole in her side.

 If this happens to you, don’t worry.
 Small cosmetic holes are very easy to fix.